Jalan West: Personal life

 West is the son of Janice West and George Hairston.
-West has three brothers, Demetrius, Jarrien, and a younger brother, Jordan who all share the same father.
+West has three brothers, Demetrius who served in the United States Navy, Jarrien who served in the United States Army, and a younger brother, Jordan who all share the same father.
 He also has three sisters, Aniesha, Shaquita, and Keandra West.
 On May 6, 2016, West graduated from Northwestern State.